Kliff Kingsbury: Washington Commanders (2024–2025)

 On February 5, 2024, Kingsbury was hired by the Washington Commanders as offensive coordinator under head coach Dan Quinn.
 He had previously been negotiating for the same role with the Las Vegas Raiders before talks fell through.
 Working with rookie quarterback Jayden Daniels, who set the rookie record for most rushing yards in a season at his position, Washington's offense tied for the franchise's second most total points in a season (485) and ranked among the top three in rushing and total yards in team history.
+Following the 2025 season, Kingsbury and the team mutually agreed to part ways.

+Los Angeles Rams (2026–present)

+On February 23, 2026, Kingsbury was named the assistant head coach of the Los Angeles Rams, working under head coach Sean McVay.

 Personal life

 Kingsbury was born in San Antonio, Texas.
-His father, Tim Kingsbury, is a Purple Heart recipient of the Vietnam War.
-Kingsbury's mother Sally died in 2005 of soft tissue sarcoma.
-He graduated from New Braunfels High School where he was starting quarterback.
+His father, Tim, is a Purple Heart recipient of the Vietnam War.
+Kingsbury's mother, Sally, died in 2005 of soft tissue sarcoma.
+He graduated from New Braunfels High School where he was the starting quarterback.
 Kingsbury graduated in 2001 with a Bachelor of Business Administration degree in management from the Rawls College of Business at Texas Tech.

-As of 2025, Kliff Kingsbury is not married but has been in a relationship with Polish model Veronica Bielik since 2021.